Native Generations is a campaign addressing high rates of infant mortality among American Indians and Alaska Natives. The campaign video:

 - Shares the stories of young urban AI/AN parents that are staying connected to their culture and community for the health of their families.

-- Promotes a nationwide network of Urban Indian Health Organizations that provide health services, cultural activities and connection to community support.
+- Promotes a nationwide network of Urban Indian Health Programs that provide health services, cultural activities and connection to community support.

 - Reveals challenges to infant health, safety practices and other health risks.